 The estimates presented in this bulletin contain uncertainty.
 There are many sources of uncertainty, including uncertainty in the test, in the estimates and in the quality of data collected in the questionnaire.
-Information on the main sources of uncertainty are presented in our Coronavirus (COVID-19) Infection Survey Quality and Methodology Information report, our methodology article, and our blog that explains why we trust the data from the Coronavirus (COVID-19) Infection Survey.
+Information on the main sources of uncertainty are presented in our Coronavirus (COVID-19) Infection Survey Quality and Methodology Information report, our Coronavirus (COVID-19) Infection Survey: methods and further information article, and our blog that explains why we trust the data from the Coronavirus (COVID-19) Infection Survey.